 Astilbe Growing Tips

 Astilbe plants prefer a slightly rich, moist soil.
 The warmer the weather, the more moisture they need, especially in full sun.
 They also prefer a slightly acidic soil pH of around 6.0.

 Astilbe seed is available, but it can be difficult to germinate.
 It's easiest to start with a plant or division.
 Even a small plant will quickly fill out and perform well in its first year.

 You can plant in either spring or fall but try and avoid planting in the hottest part of summer.
 If you must plant then, keep the plant well watered until you see new growth emerging.

 Extremely little maintenance is required of Astilbe plants.
 The flower heads will dry on the plant and remain attractive for many months.
 The flowers can be cut whenever they start to look ragged or left up, for winter interest, and cut back in the spring.

 The biggest need Astilbe plants have is some relief from hot, dry weather.
 Either provide afternoon shade or extra water.
 They do not handle prolonged periods of drought well; the leaves will brown and dry and if left dry too long, the plants will die.

-Divide every 4-5 years, to keep the plants healthy.
-Astilbe plants can grow quickly, if they are given ideal conditions.
+Divide every 4 to 5 years, to keep the plants healthy.
+Astilbe plants can grow quickly if they are given ideal conditions.
 More frequent division may be necessary.
 Keep the plants well watered after replanting and they will re-establish themselves quickly.

 Astilbes are virtually trouble free, bothered by few diseases or insects.
-The tender, new growth may be nibbled on by groundhogs or rabbits, but once the plants have filled out, the plants were no longer bothered.
+The tender, new growth may be nibbled on by groundhogs or rabbits, but once the plants have filled out, the plants typically don't suffer any long-term damage.